Shrimp Asopao, Asopao de Camarones

 2 cubes fish or chicken bouillons

-4 liters hot water
+4 liters of hot water

 2 tablespoons oil